wdwzyyg/ptyrad/Notes_of_multiGPU_for_ptychography.md

 - PyTorch hasn't support distributed training (multi GPU) on MIG yet.
 See [here](https://discuss.pytorch.org/t/parallel-training-with-invidia-migs/159445) and [here](https://github.com/pytorch/pytorch/issues/130181)
 - `accelerate` from HuggingFace is essentially a wrapper over PyTorch's DDP (DistributedDataParallel), and DDP has quite some details.
 - Note that when `accelerate` fails to run things in DDP it "may not" throw any error......
-- `amp` doesn't support ComplexFloat yet, but it's unclear whether the `torch.view_as_real` trick will work or not
+- `amp` doesn't support ComplexFloat yet, but seems like `torch.view_as_real` can work!
+- Although most operation in `fp16` and `bf16` can work, the final `.backward` hasn't been successful and `amp` is probably always needed for the mixed-precision purpose
 - NCCL doesn't support Windows or Mac.
 See [here](https://discuss.pytorch.org/t/nccl-for-windows/203543).
 So the workaround is to use `gloo` instead of `NCCL` as the backend as described [here] (https://discuss.pytorch.org/t/how-to-set-backend-to-gloo-on-windows/161448/3) on Windows.
 Do `import torch.distributed as dist` and then `dist.init_process_group(backend='gloo')` on Windows or Mac, although it's probably much easier to do things on Linux machines.
 - DDP is also a wrapper over original `model`, so we can't do `model.<attribute>` directly.
 The error looks like `AttributeError: 'DistributedDataParallel' object has no attribute <attribute>`.
 Although `model.module.<attribute>` can be used to access the entry, it's not single/multi-GPU compatible anymore, a better way to handle this is to create some `get_attribute` method inside `model` and check if there's a `module` attached to handle it internally.
 - PyTorch 2.1 doesn't support complex valued network for DDP, it's a NCCL issue and will give `RuntimeError: Input tensor data type is not supported for NCCL process group: ComplexFloat`.
 [PyTorch 2.4 handles it internally to avoid the error.](https://github.com/pytorch/pytorch/issues/71613)